Fort Bosley

-Fort Bosley was a fort fortified in 1777 in the Susquehanna Valley frontier to protect settlers.
-It was one of roughly a dozen frontier forts in the immediate Susquehanna Valley region.
-It was located near a grist mill built by John Bosley in 1773.
+Fort Bosley was a fort fortified in 1777 around a grist mill built in 1773 by John Bosley, in the Susquehanna Valley frontier near present-day Washingtonville in what is now Montour County.
+It was one of roughly a dozen frontier forts developed along the Susquehanna Valley during the American Revolutionary War to protect settlers and support Fort Augusta, and it was the only such fortification located within present-day Montour County.

+Although it was never garrisoned by more than twenty troops and has no known record of an enemy attack, the fort provided refuge to nearby settlers during periods of anticipated raids, including the family of John Eves following the Wyoming Valley Massacre.
+Fort Bosley was last garrisoned in 1780, after which Bosley's Mill continued to operate until it burned down in 1826.
+The Pennsylvania Historical and Museum Commission placed a historical marker at the site in 1947.

 History

 With the signing of the Treaty of Fort Stanwix (1768) between Great Britain and the Iroquois, permanent European settlement began to occur throughout much of present-day Pennsylvania, including the Susquehanna Valley.
 One of the first settlers near present-day Washingtonville was John Bosley who had moved to the area with slaves from Maryland.

 Bosley built a grist mill along the eastern banks of Chillisquaque Creek near its convergence with Mud Run in 1773 (although the Commonwealth of Pennsylvania recognizes the Borough of Washingtonville's settlement as 1775).
 With the large area of fine arable land along the Chillisquaque between the Muncy Hills to the north and Washingtonville Hill to the south, Bosley's Mill became a necessity for settling farmers of the immediate area.

 Despite authorized European settlement throughout the Susquehanna Valley, hostilities with natives of the area were commonplace.
 The magnitude of these tensions only intensified after the outbreak of the Revolutionary War.
 Following the defeat of General George Washington at the Battle of Brandywine, the decision was made to develop a system of forts along the Susquehanna Valley frontier to protect settlers and support the greater defense of Fort Augusta at present day Sunbury.
 Almost all of these frontier forts, roughly a dozen in the immediate Susquehanna Valley region, were developed either along the north or west branches of the Susquehanna River.
 Bosley's Mill, which was fortified in 1777, was one of the few protected locations off of the two river branches.

 This remotely located mill formed the nucleus of a larger fort which had portholes in its walls and for a while, a small howitzer mounted within its enclosure.
 In times of an anticipated raid, the settlers of the valley surrounding Chillisquaque Creek fled to this fortification for protection.
 Fort Bosley as it became called, was the only fortified location in Montour County, Pennsylvania during the Revolutionary War(3).
 Records from the 19th century have also listed this fortification as “Brady’s Fort” and “Boyle’s Fort.”